Here we have brought a legendary vegan Korean pancakes recipe. You will be amazed by its crispiness first and then its flavor.

 Yield

-Can I Use Corn Flour or Oat Instead the Flour?
+Can I Use Corn Flour or Oat Instead of Flour?

 You can also use all-purpose flour instead of whole wheat flour.

-As a suggestion for those who want to prefer corn flour, I recommend using 50% corn flour, 50% Whole wheat, or all-purpose.
+For those who prefer corn flour, I recommend using 50% corn flour, 50% Whole wheat, or all-purpose flour.

 This way, you’ll have even more crispy pancakes without losing the texture.

-But for those who want to use oat, things may not be so easy.
-This is possible, but first, you need to grind the oats in a blender.
-Or you can easily use oat flour.
+However, using oats may not be easy.
+It is possible, but first, you must grind them in a blender.
+Alternatively, you can easily use oat flour.

 How Can You Make Additions According to Your Taste?

-Frankly, I’m not a fan of breaking originality, but I think that a recipe should always be open to change when personal taste comes into play.
+Frankly, I’m not a fan of abandoning originality, but a recipe should always be open to change when personal taste is involved.

-For example, if you want to add some tofu to the mix and increase the protein ratio, feel free to do so.
-Just be sure to pre-cook them by cutting them into the same sizes as vegetables.
+For example, you can add tofu to the mix to increase the protein ratio.
+Just be sure to pre-cook it by cutting it into the exact sizes of the vegetables.

 See Also